R505: the Flying Cloud

 They were on the bridge of the Flying Cloud, His Majesty’s Airship R-505.
 On the left, Airman Wallace was adjusting the elevator wheel with gentle touches of his fingers.
 On the right, their erstwhile passenger Sarah was serving her first official watch at the ballast station.
 Iverson stood at the helm, looking even younger than usual in the face of this responsibility.
 He should have been gazing ahead, but instead he was staring at his captain.

-Everett met his gaze.
-"The Royal Navy expects a certain degree of refinement from its officers," he observed lightly.
+Everett met the youth's gaze.
+"The Royal Navy expects a certain degree of refinement from its officers," he observed brightly.
 "I feel it is our duty to disappoint them.
 Ring for flank speed."

 Iverson smiled as understanding dawned.
 Reaching for the three engine telegraph levers to the right of the helm, he shoved them forward as far as they would go.
 Bells chimed.
 Behind them, the drone of the engines grew and deepened.